“Are you okay?”

 of my cousins when I return home.
 She had it in college and thought she

 and my words were deliberate while the lazy motion of my mouth was subtle.
-Still
+Mostly

-could only say I seemed to be “talking funny.”
-Like me, they weren’t familiar
+everyone else could only say I seemed to be “talking funny.”
+Like me, they

 when the nerve that controls the muscles on one side of the face becomes